Sanyam619/Sorting_visualizer/README.md

 6) Heap sort

 Features:
-1) Colored representation of step being executed.
+1) Colored representation of steps being executed.
   1.1) Blue:default
   1.2) Yellow: Being compared
   1.3) Red: Identified as in incorrect position and to be moved